George A. Chalker House

-The George A. Chalker House (also known as the Edinfield House) is a historic house in the Middleburg Historic District, Middleburg, Florida.
-Located at 2160 Wharf Street, the Edinfield House is the only historic home in the district to not be located on Main Street.
+The George A. Chalker House (also known as the Edenfield House) is a historic house in the Middleburg Historic District, Middleburg, Florida.
+Located at 2160 Wharf Street, the Edenfield House is the only historic home in the district to not be located on Main Street.

 Built around 1897, it was originally designed in the Folk Victorian style, but was later remodeled to fit the Colonial Revival style that was popular in the early 1900s.

 In 1990, it was added to the U.S. National Register of Historic Places.